HenrikSamuelsson/mastering-kotlin-book-studies/chapter-03/questions.md

 ## Answer 6

-There are as I understand it more than two core principles in functional programming but the two mentioned in this chapter of the book are:
+There are as I understand it more than two core principles in functional programming, but the two mentioned in this chapter of the book are:

 1. First-class functions